Tuesday, November 18, 2008

 (2) Ibid.

-Regarding Phillipians, how do I apply this to myself?:
+Regarding Philippians, how do I apply this to myself?:

-When pondering Phillipians, I normally think about an email that was sent to me by a sister-in-Christ when I was on a tough business trip in April of 1994.
-The note contained Philippians 4:8 - "Finally, brothers, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable - if anything is excellent or praiseworthy - think about such things."
-(NIV).
-One thing is for sure in reading this passage: even if there seems nothing before us that is excellent to think about, we can always think about God.
+When pondering Philippians, I normally think about an email that was sent to me by a friend when I was on a tough business trip in April of 1994.
+The note contained Philippians 4:8 - "Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable - if anything is excellent or praiseworthy - think about such things" (NIV).
+One thing is for sure in reading this passage: even if not one single thing before us seems excellent to think about in the moment, we can always think about God.

-Regarding Phillipians, how do I apply this to my community?:
+Regarding Philippians, how do I apply this to my community?:

 Hunter Irvine